The Explore TV

 Visit Mysore Palace early to avoid crowds and take advantage of natural light

 Arrive early to Mysore Palace It allows you to explore the stunning architecture and details without crowds, as well as capture photos in the best light.
-The palace boasts magnificent interiors, frescoes, and mosaics that look even more beautiful in the morning light.
+The palace has magnificent interiors, frescoes, and mosaics that look even more beautiful in the morning light.

 Explore the Devaraja market to buy authentic spices, flowers, and souvenirs.